 For more information on this guidance, visit CDC: What to Do If You Were Exposed to COVID-19.

 These recommendations do not apply to certain high-risk settings.
-Refer to the following guidance on isolation or quarantine in health care settings or other high-risk group (congregate) settings:
+Refer to the following guidance on isolation and managing exposures in health care settings or other high-risk group (congregate) settings:

-- People who live or work in a health care or long-term care facility and are exposed to the COVID-19 virus should follow Health Care Worker Isolation and Quarantine Recommendations.
+- People who live or work in a health care or long-term care facility and are exposed to the COVID-19 virus should follow Health Care Worker Isolation and Exposure Recommendations.

 - People who live or work in group living and care facilities, such as a homeless shelter or correctional facility, and are exposed to the virus should follow Congregate Settings and Care Facilities: COVID-19.

-- Businesses, facilities, or other private settings are encouraged to follow MDH and CDC guidance at a minimum but may choose to require longer stay-at-home periods or longer mask-wearing periods after exposure to someone who has COVID-19.
+- Businesses, facilities, or other private settings are encouraged to follow MDH and CDC guidance at a minimum.
+They may also choose to require longer stay-at-home periods or longer mask-wearing periods after exposure to someone who has COVID-19.